scarlett-de/Zoomcamp_hw/Homework6/answers_hw6.md

 );
 ```

-run `docker exec -it redpanda-1 rpk help` and then run `docker exec -it redpanda-1 rpk topic help` to create a topic
+run `docker exec -it redpanda-1 rpk topic create green-trips` to create a topic

 run `python3 src/producer/producer.py` to send the csv data to kafka.